List of Tron (franchise) characters: Tron

+In Tron Uprising, set between the flashbacks and main events of Tron Legacy, Tron appears as one of the main characters, living in a solitude cave outside of the Grid city Argon, depicted as more wary and brooding yet still optimistic and kind, sustaining injuries from his fight with Clu that are slowly killing him and leave him incapable of fighting back against Clu’s forces.
+After attacking an Occupation ship, protagonist Beck is taken in as Tron’s protege, acting as a resistance hero named “The Renegade”, believed to be a seemingly resurrected Tron.
+In flashbacks, it is established that Tron was betrayed by security program turned Clu second in command Dyson, and that he previously had another protege, Cyrus, who eventually went mad and attempts to get revenge against Tron.
+In the finale, Beck is able to narrowly heal Tron’s injuries aboard an Occupation ship and set the stage for the wider Rebellion in Argon, just as Clu and his forces arrive.

 Lora Baines

 Lora Baines (portrayed by Cindy Morgan) is a research engineer at ENCOM and one of Gibbs' assistants, as well as Flynn's ex-girlfriend and Alan's current girlfriend.

 She assisted in designing the laser that teleports Flynn into the digital world and created Yori, who assists in the derezzing procedure.

 Yori

 Yori is an input/output program that Lora created in her likeness to handle the creation of digital simulations, such as the Solar Sailer, and assist with the derezzing procedure.

 Tron and Flynn's romantic interest, she reunites with Tron after he rescues her from the MCP and helps him and Flynn reach its core to destroy it and its factional programs.

 Walter Gibbs

 Walter Gibbs (portrayed by Barnard Hughes) is the founder of ENCOM, where he and Lora work as scientists and helped develop the digitizing laser.
 After voicing concerns about the limitations of the company's grid in a meeting with Dillinger, Dillinger threatens to dismiss him.